 – Architecture and Authority in Japan, by William Howard Coaldrake, 1996

 “Designed by the architect Katayama Tōkuma (a student of Josiah Conder), the Neo-Baroque structure modeled after the French palace of Versailles was constructed between 1899 and 1908 as a residence for the Crown Prince [Taisho, neé Yoshihito].
-Originally it was named Togu Gosho [Palace for the Crown Prince] but was later renamed Akasaka Geihinkan [Detached Palace] when the Crown Prince’s residence was moved.
+Originally it was named Togu Gosho [Palace for the Crown Prince] but was later renamed Akasaka Geihinkan [Detached Palace] when the Crown Prince’s residence was moved to the former Ōmiya Palace (former home of Empress Teimei, consort of Emperor Taisho) nearby on the same Akasaka estate grounds.

 “After World War II the government of Japan relieved the Imperial household of Akasaka Palace.
-Several governmental offices were installed in the palace, including the National Diet Library which was founded in 1948, the Cabinet Legislation Bureau, and the Organizing Committee of Tokyo Olympics 1964.
+Several governmental offices were installed in the palace, including the National Diet Library which was founded in 1948, then the Cabinet Legislation Bureau, and finally the Organizing Committee of the 1964 Tokyo Olympics.

 “It was decided in 1967 to renovate the former Akasaka Palace as the new State Guest House.
 The renovation was led by the architect Togo Murano and was completed in 1974.